wshuchen/pyloAnnotate/README.md

 The _-s_ argument can be supplied with or without _-q_ and _-t_ arguments for a point file.
 It will reduce the size of output.

 When _-u_ argument is given with _-q_ and _-t_ arguments, the program will annotate unlifted points besides lifted ones with slightly increased processing time.

+The _-m_ argument is only available for the iitree version.

 The _-d_ argument controls the distance between two features allowed to be merged in interval conversion.
 A larger distance produces a smaller number of entries in the final result.
 The default is 0.
 Please refer to [_bedtools_](https://bedtools.readthedocs.io/en/latest/index.html) merge command for more information.
 The distance can be seen as a gap between query segments in terms of chain, thus _-d_ setting will be the largest gap allowed.
 It can be supplied with or without annotation files.
 However, it may be better to merge annoation data in other programs for flexibilty and other considerations.
 Note that unlifted segment coordinates after a merge only indicate that there are unlifted segments in that interval.